Kristi Noem: Tenure

 On May 22, Noem attempted to revoke the Student and Exchange Visitor Program certification for Harvard University (see Education policy of the second Donald Trump administration).

 During a news conference in Los Angeles on June 12, Noem failed to recognize the senior U.S. Senator from California, Alex Padilla, who was present at the news conference.
 When Padilla attempted to ask Noem a question, he was forcibly removed from the room, pushed to the ground, and handcuffed by FBI and Secret Service agents.

-In June 2025, ProPublica reported that Noem failed to disclose past income from a dark money group in her federal ethics filings upon joining DHS, which ethics experts say violates disclosure rules.
-ProPublica announced in November 2025 that a firm tied to Noem had received $200 million in DHS ad contracts during the government shutdown.
-The firm, Strategy Group has multiple ties with Noem and her political career.
+In June 2025, ProPublica reported that Noem failed to disclose past income from a dark-money group in her federal ethics filings when she joined DHS, which ethics experts say violates disclosure rules.
+In November, ProPublica announced that a firm tied to Noem had received $200 million in DHS ad contracts during the government shutdown.
+The firm, Strategy Group, has multiple ties with Noem and her political career.
+DHS aides including James H. Percival, Troy Edgar, and Robert T. Law were all named in official investigations into the department's contracting processes.

+Noem was nicknamed "ICE Barbie" because of her frequent photo ops with ICE at its raids.

 In August 2025, Noem announced that 1.6 million unauthorized immigrants had left the United States since January of that year.